 He is also a trustee of the Muslim Youth Helpline and the Democratic Audit.

 A copy of the presentation he gave to the Cumberland Lodge Annual Police Conference on 'A Divided Society?
-Challenges for Policing' in April 2016 can be downloaded in pdf format above.
+Challenges for Policing' in April 2016 can be downloaded in PDF from this webpage.